-Shane's doctoral project, titled “Liberia and the Rule of Law”, combined an historical study of the colonial origins and making of Liberia with an empirical study of the everyday life of law in Liberia and law's role in remaking the nation-state post-war.
-The research has been published in "Law and Critique", "Law, Culture, and the Humanities", "Humanity", "Law and Literature", "Max Planck Yearbook of United Nations Law", as well as a forthcoming edited collection on "Law and the Visual" (University of Toronto Press), and a monograph on "Liberia and the Logics of Law".
+Shane's McKenzie Fellowship builds on his doctoral research, undertaken between 2012-2016 in the School of Regulation and Global Governance (RegNet) at The Australian National University, which combined an historical study of the colonial origins and making of Liberia with an empirical study of the everyday life of law in Liberia and law's role in remaking the nation-state post-war.
+The results of his doctoral research are published in a monograph, Liberia and the Dialectic of Law: Critical Theory, Pluralism, and the Rule of Law (Routledge-Birkbeck Law Press, 2018), as well as a series of journal articles.